Related videos:

 The WHO is working on the medical evacuation of two symptomatic crew members using specialized aircraft organized by the Dutch government.

-Van Kerkhove explained: "The plan is to medically evacuate those two people.
+Van Kerkhove explained: "The plan is to medically evacuate those two individuals.
 That is in progress.
 The idea is for the ship to continue to the Canary Islands.
 We are in communication with the Spanish authorities."

 What is hantavirus and why is the Andes virus concerning?